By Simon Gould

 The important thing to think about when running on a treadmill for any length of time is the speed.
 You can run for weight loss for 20 minutes, but if you’re going so fast you feel exhausted and never do it again, you’ve defeated the point.
 So when you do run for 20 minutes you should do it at a comfortable speed, one you can maintain for that length of time.

+You don’t have to go 12km per hour on the treadmill to say you are a runner.
 This is why I mentioned jogging.
 It’s done at a speed of between 4 mph and 6 mph.
-This will ensure you’re in the optimal fat burning zone and you’ll burn the most calories for the time spent on the treadmill.
+This will ensure you’re in the optimal fat-burning zone and you’ll burn the most calories for the time spent on the treadmill.
 Beginners tend to run too fast or do too much too soon.
 You may need to build up to even doing 20 minutes.
 You could do 5 minutes at first and increase it by 5 minutes every week, till you reach 20.

 How long you should treadmill run for health benefits